 Also, know the specific products the company is marketing, the budget, and how they are being purchased – in print, mobile, email, or events?

 Having this knowledge when you walk in the door will make you a better partner and a more appealing choice to your prospect.

 2. Understand Your Prospect’s Advertising Strategy

-This is something that you would want to know before you go in, so that you can address it.
-How do I become one of the 7.6% who are getting cross-format buys?
+You would want to know this before you go in so that you can address it.

 Renewal rates determine what’s working and what’s not working for the customer.
 It’s a litmus test.
 It tells a company how it is doing right now.

 John Deere has historically had high renewal rates in both print and TV.
 It renewed business with 70% of its highly specialized B2B partners like Golfdom, Equipment Today, and Successful Farming and also renewed business with 68% of its TV partners, including ABC, the Outdoor Channel, and The Weather Channel.